 Tim and his wife, Jennifer, have three daughters and a son.

-Chris Chaney is a full-time Agriculture Industrial Technologies Instructor, teaching welding, industrial maintenance technology and heavy equipment.
-After teaching welding as part of the Pathways out of Poverty and C6 for 3 1/2 years for WHCC, Chris worked as a Field Operations Representative for Neil Jones Food Company.
-While working for Neil Jones, Chris worked with tomato growers in the Valley to ensure quality and market timeliness for the processor.
+Chris Chaney is a full-time Agriculture Industrial Technologies Instructor, teaching Truck Driving, industrial maintenance technology and heavy equipment.
+After teaching welding as part of the Pathways out of Poverty and C6 for 3 ½ years for WHCC, Chris was hired as a Field Operations Representative for Neil Jones Food Company working with tomato growers in the Valley to ensure quality and market timeliness for the processor.

 He grew up in San Joaquin on his family's farm, where they grew cotton, alfalfa seed, corn, grain hay and ran a dairy.
 Chris attended Kerman High School where he won the national proficiency for Specialty Crop Production.
 After completing his American FFA degree, Chris attended West Hills College Coalinga where he earned his Associates of Science in Crop Science.
 He then transferred to Cal Poly San Luis Obispo and earned a Bachelor's degree in Agricultural Systems Management.
 While attending college, Chris owned and operated a hay harvesting company.
 An interesting fact about Chris is that he, along with two other West Hills College Coalinga Alumni, won the Junk Yard Mega Wars, a three episode mega special that included three separate competitions from LA to Vegas.

 Chris and his wife Kimberly have two boys, Josh and Caleb